 Local charities benefit from the gift of giving

-Three Scottish charities working hard to support their local have been bolstered with a share of £500 funding courtesy of not-for-profit, Hillcrest.
+Three Scottish charities working hard to support their local communities – two of which are based in Dundee – have been bolstered with a share of £500 funding courtesy of Dundee based not-for-profit, Hillcrest.

 The funding is being donated as part of Hillcrest’s Gift Aid initiative, which sees a portion of the organisation’s profits injected into a grant fund.
 This fund is then available to Hillcrest’s own in-house charitable projects, as well as external charities that have Hillcrest tenants as service users.

 Dundee International Women’s Centre, which seeks to engage, educate and empower women from diverse ethnic and cultural backgrounds, was delighted to take hold of a cheque for £200.
 This cash is earmarked to go towards their Lunch Club through December.

 Fairfield Community Sports Hub, which is also based in Dundee and offers a range of sports and activities to the local community were also delighted to receive £100.
 The project aims to provide opportunities to improve the health and wellbeing of members of the local community.
 This is achieved through offering a range of physical and recreational activities with an emphasis on inclusion.
 The Sports Hub will use the funding for equipment and general resources.

 The third charity to benefit from the funding boost was Edinburgh based 6VT Youth Cafe, receiving £200 for drop-in session resources.
 6VT offers a centralised “one stop shop” for young people from all backgrounds, many of whom may be vulnerable or undergoing various challenges.

 Since its launch in 2013, Hillcrest’s Gift Aid initiative has supported 109 charitable projects and activities with grant funding of over £700,000.